 The organisers make the most of its popularity to support local charities with themed events, for example the 2018 Comic and Movie Fest is in aid of True Butterflies Foundation for survivors of domestic and abuse and there will be a Pink Wig Ladies Night with a Western theme raising monies for Cornwall Breast Cancer Team and Breast Cancer Now.

 Need a break from the throng?
-Sit back in your Falmouth holiday cottage and gaze at the skies to witness the ever-amazing RAF Red Arrows display as they defy belief with their aeronautical acrobatics.
+Sit back in your Falmouth holiday cottage and take a moment to yourself to enjoy the blue skies and sea views.
+Some years you might get chance to witness the ever-amazing RAF Red Arrows display as they defy belief with their aeronautical acrobatics.
 We always like to compete amongst ourselves as to who can capture the best photograph as they whizz overhead, but make sure you put down the phones for most of the performance so you can truly enjoy the experience.

 Falmouth Week is a family friendly festival in Cornwall with a full schedule of activities and entertainment carefully organised for every day of the week.
 There are plenty of things to do in Falmouth any week of the year but take the little ones, take the older ones, take everyone or just take the two of you in August and indulge in the true spirit of the town.